 - All convictions in the District Court for minor public order offences

-- A single conviction (other than a motoring or public order offence) in the District Court which resulted in a term of prison term of 12 months or less (or a fine)
+- A single conviction (other than a motoring or public order offence) in the District Court or Circuit Court which resulted in a term of prison term of 12 months or less (or a fine)

 The Act does not apply to any conviction for a sexual offence or an offence which was tried in the Central Criminal Court.
 These offences cannot become spent convictions.